Half-Cent Sales Tax Projects

 Challenge

-The rate at which pavement deteriorates depends on many factors, including its environment, traffic volumes, loading conditions, original construction quality, and interim maintenance procedures such as crack-sealing and rejuvenation.
+The rate at which pavement deteriorates depends on many factors, including its environment, traffic volumes, loading conditions, original construction quality and interim maintenance procedures such as crack-sealing and rejuvenation.

-Solution & Benefits
+Solution and Benefits

 Learn more about the Repaving Master Plan